jaspermatthe/METR4202-GRSJ/misc_debug/README.md

 ## Can check available topics to see if subscriptions/publications are working
     ros2 topic list

-## in a new terminal run the following in command line from the package's folder
+## in a new terminal Run the following in command line from the package's folder
     colcon build --symlink-install --packages-select map_explorer

 ## MAKE SURE TO SOURCE SETUP FILE